-You will probably hear me make several references to “systems thinking” in the process of explaining free markets.
+You will probably hear me reference “systems thinking” when explaining free markets.
 I thought that this post would be a good way to introduce systems thinking and its relevance to economics and free markets.
-To start off, I want to offer a concise definition of the system:
+To start, I want to offer a concise definition of a system:

 An accurate description of free markets fits perfectly with this definition.
 Markets become a unified system through the interaction of individuals making exchanges and not by an elaborate design imposed upon individuals.

 As part of an introduction, I have borrowed “The Laws of the Fifth Discipline” from The Fifth Discipline by Peter Senge.
-I will give each of the eleven “laws” and provide my own description of how they apply to free markets.
+I will give each of the eleven “laws” and describe how they apply to free markets.

 The solutions that we apply to today’s problems simply shift the problem to a different time or space.
 The people who inherit the “new problem” frequently don’t recognize it as the return of an old problem.

 This explains why many market interventions seem to address problems for which solutions have already been applied.

 “The harder you push, the harder the system pushes back.”